Beat the Winter Blues: Effective Tips for a Healthier Mind

 Snow mobiles, icy roads and freezing temps!
 Oh my!

 A great way to cope in the winter (or too me, anytime) is a nice long hot bath.
-I throw some lilac scented Epsom salts in the water, light a candle and listen to classical music, read a book or watch a feel good movie on my iPad.
+I throw some lilac scented Epsom salts in the water.
+I light a candle and listen to classical music.
+I read a book or watch a feel good movie on my iPad.
 (Take me away!)

-Understanding stress triggers and how to manage them, during anytime of the year, gives you control of how it will effect your serotonin levels in the brain.
-If you can foresee a stress trigger coming your way, avoid it and teach yourself how to redirect the situations to the best of your abilities.
+Learn to understand stress triggers and how to manage them.
+This ability gives you control anytime during the year.
+You can influence how they affect your serotonin levels in the brain.
+If you can foresee a stress trigger coming your way, avoid it.
+Teach yourself how to redirect the situations to the best of your abilities.
 There are some great reads out there on how to do this so check your Goodreads app and search stress.
-(If you suffer from PTSD or C-TSD, I highly recommend Pete Walker’s book: Complex PTSD to read during these winter months or anytime you need to level this kind of stress)
+(If you suffer from PTSD or C-TSD, I highly recommend Pete Walker’s book: Complex PTSD to read during these winter months or anytime you need to level this stress)

 Get Enough Sleep; But not too much: